-Alexander Gray Associates is pleased to announce Lorraine O'Grady: Family Gained, at the Museum of Fine Arts, Boston.
-The exhibition celebrates the recent acquisition of Miscegenated Family Album (1980/1994) by the Museum.
+Alexander Gray Associates is pleased to announce Lorraine O'Grady: Family Gained at the Museum of Fine Arts, Boston.
+The exhibition celebrates the recent acquisition of Miscegenated Family Album (1980/1994).

 A sister lost, a family gained

 When the Boston-born, New York-based artist Lorraine O’Grady (born 1934) visited Egypt in her 20s, two years after the unexpected death of her sister, she found herself surrounded for the first time by people who looked like her.
 While walking the streets of Cairo, the loss of her only sibling, Devonia, became confounded with the image of “a larger family gained.”
 Upon returning to the US, O’Grady began painstaking research on ancient Egypt, particularly the Amarna period of Nefertiti and Akhenaton, finding narrative and visual resemblances between their family and her own.